MeanyLodge/History/Person/Linda-Bresee/index.md

 #### Pains and Gains II

-Nancy, a four-year adult beginning skier, and I were on the beginner slope trying to learn to switch from snowplow to paraltel skiing, without much progress being noted.
+Nancy, a four-year adult beginning skier, and I were on the beginner slope trying to learn to switch from snowplow to parallel skiing, without much progress being noted.
 To get me into faster turns, which can't be done in the snowplow position, Nancy stood at the bottom of the Bunny Hill, telling me when to turn, calling "Turn!
 Turn!
 Turn!" at a faster pace than I, still in my outhouse crouch, could handle.
 I think my tips crossed.
 Suddenly I was catapulting head over heels, more or less.
 The heels didn't follow through, perhaps, due to the angle that my head and right shoulder plowed into the snow.
 Three rapid pops from the shoulder echoed in my ears, no small feat, considering that the right ear was solidly packed with snow.
 I had no doubt whatever that I had broken a clavicle.

 Cautiously, ever...ever so cautiously, I sat up.
 First I cleared the snow from my ear because I was in no hurry to confirm my collarbone fracture.
 Gingerly, I began to probe for the tenderness and swelling that are supposed to accompany a fracture.
 Neither was evident!
 I couldn't believe it.
 No tenderness anywhere.
 I moved my arm.
 No problem.
 I whirled it in a circular motion.
 No pain.
 I was puzzled but relieved.
 I pulled the rest of the snow out of my ear, got back to my feet, and glided back to the tow rope to go up again.
 Everything was just super-rosy...until I grabbed the rope.
 OH-MY-GAWD-OOOH and OUCH!
 Wow!
 Did that hurt!
 I let go, and I was just fine again.
 Not being too bright, or I would never have gotten into skiing in the first place, I grabbed the moving rope again.
 Again the pain.
 I tried to go up gripping with my left hand only, but I wasn't strong enough.
 Reluctantly, I chose to call it a day.